In This Article

-What It's Really Like Inside a Sensory Deprivation Tank
+What is a Sensory Deprivation Tank?

 It all sounds great, but leading up to my Saturday appointment at Float Lab, a popular isolation tank destination in the Venice neighborhood of Los Angeles, I'd be lying if I said I didn't share some of the misgivings of my incredulous friends.
-For one thing, I have claustrophobia that likes to rear its ugly head on rare occasion; I couldn't help but imagine that this environment would be a little too ideal for its emergence.
-(The fact that I was envisioning that the float tank resembles a cross between a tanning bed and coffin didn't help.)
+For one thing, I have claustrophobia that likes to rear its ugly head on rare occasions; I couldn't help but imagine that this environment would be a little too ideal for its emergence.
+(The fact that I was envisioning that the float tank resembles a cross between a tanning bed and coffin didn't help).

 But really, it was the two-hour time slot that made me most unsure.
 It seemed like an awfully long time to sit still, especially at 11 o'clock in the morning.
-Usually by the end of a 60-minute acupuncture session, I'm feeling rather squirmy; same goes for meditation.
+Usually, by the end of a 60-minute acupuncture session, I'm feeling rather squirmy; the same goes for meditation.
 I wasn't exactly confident the novelty factor would stick with me for twice that long.

 "No, you'll see," assured a co-worker, the only person I spoke to who had actually tried it before.
 "It's like time ceases to exist in there."
 It sounded a little fantastical—even absurd—but I would find out that she was exactly right.

 At my Saturday appointment, I was greeted by a Float Lab tech named Cody, who gave me a speedy rundown of what to expect.
 I learned that there would be about 1000 pounds of dissolved Epsom salt in my float bath, and that yes, I could safely fall asleep if I wanted.
-I'd also need to shower before and after my float—though I couldn't use conditioner beforehand; cosmetic residue isn't good for the tank.
-(Was I prepping for sensory deprivation or deep-sea diving?)
+I'd also need to shower before and after my float—though I couldn't use conditioner beforehand; the cosmetic residue isn't good for the tank.
+(Was I prepping for sensory deprivation or deep-sea diving?).

 Cody handed me some earplugs and told me he would holler when my time was up, and then it was officially go-time.
 I showered, took out my contact lenses, sized up the tank—which did not resemble a tanning bed or coffin, but a submarine with a latch door—and stepped inside.

 For the rest of my session, I resolved to be still and try to meditate, focusing on my passing thoughts and breathing.
 Every now and then, one of my limbs would graze the side of the tank or I'd grow conscious of the water beneath me—gentle reminders of reality.
 But considering the noise and distractions of my daily life in a bustling city—not to mention countless virtual distractions—it turned out that this was still the departure I desperately needed.
 And it was too short.

 There are people who float regularly, and I can absolutely see the appeal—I can only assume that like meditation, that tuned-in feeling I experienced afterward only feels more permanent with consistent practice.
 But I'm thinking it's worth a shot.
 Just like I occasionally need to wean myself from five cups of coffee a day back down to two, my technology habits are in need of a serious overhaul.
 I may have signed up for sensory deprivation for the experience, but I think I just walked away with my prescription.